 In general, the hiring process opens in late fall for the following year.
 We hire on a rolling basis and suggest that you apply early.
 The strongest applicants will be offered conditional employment and invited to participate in an Outward Bound field training delivered in our course areas and instructed by our Senior Staff Trainers in early to mid March.
 This will be most effective in evaluating the broad scope of your abilities; creative lesson planning and delivery, ability to work as a member of a team, ability to give and receive valuable feedback, comfort and capability with back country living, etc. Upon completion of the course, a formal assessment will be made of your skill set.
 From that assessment the Program Directors and Staffing Manager will determine where you might fit best in our program.
 The next steps include an extensive training in late March.
 The training touches on all facets of the program.

 Both Centers offer per diem pay rates, housing, and food staples as a part of the compensation package.
 While the administrative offices do remain open through the winter months, we do not book a significant amount of winter programming.
 Despite that, we strongly suggest and ask for a 2 year commitment should you be selected for a position with Outward Bound.
 It takes time to hone and develop the skills to be successful in this field.
 Outward Bound is willing and ready to invest in those employees who demonstrate a genuine commitment to the program.

 For the hiring season

-If you have read through and understand the complexities to becoming an Outward Bound field staff member, please do apply now!
+If you have read through and understand the complexities to becoming an Outward Bound field staff member, go to the jobs pages, select a position and apply!
 You application will be reviewed and measured against our staffing needs.
 Should your qualifications fit our needs you will be contacted for an interview.

 For the non-hiring season

-Job Descriptions will be listed in late fall for positions in the following year.
+Job Descriptions will be listed in late fall/winter for positions in the following year.
 Please be sure to visit us then to apply.